History of the Mediterranean region: Early Arab (Islamic) period

+Muslim–Christian rivalry

 More organized and centralized states gradually began to form in Europe during the later Middle Ages.
-Motivated by religion and dreams of conquest, the kings of Europe launched a number of Crusades to try to roll back Muslim power and retake the holy land.
+Motivated by religion and dreams of conquest, the kings of Europe launched a number of Crusades to try to roll back Muslim power and retake the Holy Land.
 The Crusades were unsuccessful in this goal, but they were far more effective in weakening the already tottering Byzantine Empire that began to lose increasing amounts of territory to the Seljuk Turks and later to the Ottoman Turks.
 They also rearranged the balance of power in the Muslim world as Egypt once again emerged as a major power in the eastern Mediterranean.

 The Crusades led to flourishing of trade between Europe and the outremer region.
 Genoa, Venice and Pisa created colonies in regions controlled by the Crusaders and came to control the trade with the Orient.
 These colonies also allowed them to trade with the Eastern world.
 Though the fall of the Crusader states and attempts at banning of trade relations with Muslim states by the Popes temporarily disrupted the trade with the Orient, it however continued.

 The Zirid state in eastern Maghreb developed around the great metropolis of Kairouan collapsed in mid 12th century, with a henceforth fragmented Ifriqiya becoming a ground for competing external powers from then on.
-The high middle ages also saw the successive rise of two Berber powers, the Almoravids and the Almohads, in the Western Maghreb, fostering the developments of cities such as Marrakech and Fez upon their control over Trans-Saharan trade.
-Cities in southern Iberia such as Almería (under Almoravid rule) also thrived in the high middle ages.
+The high Middle Ages also saw the successive rise of two Berber powers, the Almoravids and the Almohads, in the Western Maghreb, fostering the developments of cities such as Marrakech and Fez upon their control over Trans-Saharan trade.
+Cities in southern Iberia such as Almería (under Almoravid rule) also thrived in the High Middle Ages.
 The 12th century also saw increasing naval and trading progress on the part of Christian powers in the northern shores of the Mediterranean (including Genoa, Pisa, and Aragon), seemingly offering a challenge to the balance of power in the Western Mediterranean.